 The first conversation with a woman in crisis should empower her to take the next step of training (and not get decision paralysis).
 It includes exploring less-lethal options because some women may be too fearful, too young, or unable to have a carry permit.

 Paul suggests hands-on training, such as BJJ, and also recommends pepper spray.
-The Palm is convenient and easily carried.
+The POM unit is convenient and easily carried.
 It has a heavy safety cap so it can’t be accidentally engaged.
 It has a clip so it attaches to a purse or pocket.
 Paul also discussed gadgets and gimmicks, and the importance of training with props so that you don’t waste response time or injure yourself trying to use a gadget.

 Given that women sometimes arrive at the decision to train at the last minute, Tatiana asked, “What are the essential skillsets that women can learn in a limited time?”
 Paul suggested focusing on grabs and accessing personal defense tools, and the fundamental principles of BJJ of survive and escape.
 Keep your elbows and hands in to protect the core and minimize damage.
 Control their hands (attack the thumb) and control the space.
 Get a dominant position and transition to another space.
 Consider additional factors, such as the presence of children.
 Violence of men vs women usually involves throwing her down or pinning her against a surface, so she will need positions of escape.